crsl4/mindful-programming/lecture.md

 - Karl Broman's class on [Tools for Reproducible Research](http://kbroman.org/Tools4RR/)
 - UW-Madison [software carpentry](https://uw-madison-datascience.github.io/2019-06-13-uwmadison-swc/)

-So, make sure to check these resources too.
+So, make sure to check these resources too. test

 # 0. Why do we care about best practices and reproducibility?
 - *Your closest collaborator is you six months ago, and you do not reply to emails* -- Karl Broman